We’ve already talked about our personal and environmental reason not to have biological children.

 If you do nothing but replace meat with expensive meat substitutes I can see how that might be the impression, or if you shop all your vegetables organic at Whole Foods or equivalent.

-But let me relay to you a secret; we eat almost no meat substitutes at all.
+Let me relay to you a secret; we eat almost no meat substitutes at all.
 Especially not heavily processed ones.
 When we decide to try one out, we often conclude that we could have made it better ourselves.

 When I first started buying more lentils and beans instead of meat and cheese as a student, I was astonished by how much money I saved.
 Of course, being not quite as frugal as I am now, my reaction was not to save the difference, but to substitute a lot of the frozen veg I had been buying up until then with fresh vegetables.
 To say nothing about how much lighter I felt from eating more plants, my food was just so much more vibrant and appetising!